StewieTech/CSS---My-Site/README.md

 <h2> Newsletter Signup </h2>

-Currrently located in my Heroku web app .
+Currrently located in my "Newsletter-Signup" folder, The Newsletter signup was my first Heroku deployed web app .
 Using similar logic, I will deploy my other apps on Heroku.
 The Newsletter is built by connecting to a mailchimp API.
-Currently it is using HTML, CSS, Bootstrap & javascript.
+Currently it is using HTML, CSS, Bootstrap & Javascript.
 To visit
 <a href="https://vast-plains-87636.herokuapp.com/">My First Heroku Web App Click Here</a>

 <h2> Todo List </h2>